Breast Cancer in Nevada

 - Redness or scaliness of the nipple or breast skin

-- A nipple discharge that is not breast milk
+- Nipple discharge that is not breast milk

-Regular screening improves the chance that breast cancer can be found and treated successfully at an early age.
+Regular screening improves the chance that breast cancer can be found and treated successfully at an early stage.

-- Clinical Breast Exams: women in their 20s and 30s should have a clinical breast exam conducted by a health care provider or gynecologist every three years, and women over the age of 40 should have the exam every year
+- Clinical Breast Exams – women in their 20s and 30s should have a clinical breast exam every three years, and women over the age of 40 should have the exam every year.

 - Breast Self-Exams – women should begin to administer breast self-exams in their 20s.
 Any changes in their breast should be reported to a doctor immediately.
 Click here to download our breast self-exam card.